rjendoubi/cdw-2023/README.md

 ORDER BY avg_delay DESC;
 ```

-NAME: Engine Types Causing Most Delays
+### NAME: Engine Types Causing Most Delays

 DESCRIPTION: Ad Hoc Exploration to Investigate - Exploratory query to determine which engine type contributes to the most delayed flights.

-NOTE: If this returns no results, then remove the 'WHERE tailnum in …' clause
+NOTE: If this returns no results, then remove the `WHERE tailnum in …` clause

 ```sql